-Snapshot of U.S. Assistance to the Former Soviet Union

-Levels of Assistance
+Snapshot of U.S. Assistance to the Former Soviet Union Levels of Assistance Grant Assistance Credit Assistance Direction of Assistance Programs and Projects

-Grant Assistance

-Credit Assistance

-Direction of Assistance

-Programs and Projects

 Status of U.S. Assistance to the Former Soviet Union

+Developments in 2002

 Administration FY2003 Request

 FSU Aid Debate in the Senate

 FSU Aid Debate in the House

 Cooperative Threat Reduction and Nonproliferation Aid

 FY2002 Emergency Supplemental

+Russian Democracy Act

 FY2003 Appropriations

+Developments in 2003

 Administration FY2004 Request

-Issues for Congress in 2003

-Aid to Russia

-Funding Levels

-Conditionality

-Aid to the Other Republics
+Issues for Congress in 2003 Aid to Russia Funding Levels Conditionality Aid to the Other Republics Ukraine Central Asia The Caucasus

-Ukraine

-Central Asia

-The Caucasus